KoomeMartin/Mathlearn-Chatbot/README.md

 ### Usage
-To use the chatbot, fork this repoistory and run the app.py script using the following code
+To use the chatbot, fork this repository and run the app.py script using the following code

 First create a secure tunnel to run the streamlit app